Molmed/Krali-Palle_2021/README.md

 *Krali, O, Palle, J et al. 2021*

 In this GitHub repository, some of data, the Jupyter notebook and python scripts used to produce the paper's results are available and ready to use.
 For research purposes only that align to investigation of epigenetic signatures implicated on AML.
-Raw idat files are available upon request (**DOI: 10.17044/scilifelab.14666127**).
+Raw idat files are available upon request (**DOI: 10.17044/scilifelab.14666127**)(unavailable until the manuscript is published).

 ### Workflow
 1. Unzip the raw data given after request